boq-ghcp-demos/ET-Legacy-App/DEMO_GUIDE_BA.md

 4. Technical requirements (functional for all the features AS IT IS)

 Use language suitable for technical teams.
-Format as a professional markdown document.
+Format as a professional markdown document with a name of ET_Modernization_Solution_Proposal.md.
 ```

 ---